blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Working around the ath10k_pci PCI Express port AER errors in my laptop.md

 The network card is Qualcomm Atheros QCA9377 (Wi-Fi) The driver in use is ath10k_pci with the corresponding kernel module

+`lspci` output (Available in PCI Utilities, usually included in the OS distribution):
 ```
 $ lspci -v